H-Shen/K-Way-Merger/README.md

 ### Docker

-To build and run using Docker:
+To build and run the example application using Docker:

 ```shell
 # Build the Docker image